This minor surgery is usually the first treatment you have for early bladder cancer.

 The surgeon puts a thin, flexible tube called a cystoscope into the tube where your urine comes out (your urethra).

 The cystoscope has optic fibres inside it, and a light and eyepiece at one end.
-The surgeon can see down the cystoscope to look at the pictures.
-These may also be shown on a TV monitor.
+The surgeon can look through the eyepiece or see images on a TV screen.

 The surgeon passes small instruments down the cystoscope to cut any tumours out of your bladder lining.

 A cystoscopy is a test to look at the inside of your bladder.
 The bladder stores urine and when we empty it the urine passes from the bladder down a tube called the urethra and out of the body.

 The urethra in men passes through the prostate gland and down the penis.

 In women the urethra is much shorter and passes from the bladder down to an opening just in front of the vagina.

 You have the test lying on your back on a couch.
 The doctor cleans around the opening to the bladder.

 Then they put anaesthetic jelly into the tube where urine comes out.
 This doesn’t hurt but can be uncomfortable.